zeen101/leaky-paywall/readme.txt

 * Like IssueM, Leaky Paywall is GPL

 == Changelog ==
+= 1.1.1 =
+* Fixed bug causing articles to be duplicated in the free article count
+* Added manual COOKIE setting
+* Fixed typo in filter
+* Fixed bug in stripe recurring setting UX
+* Added options to shortcode to deal with multipl subscription options, and css to hide the extra subscription

 = 1.1.0 =
 * Fixed cookie expiration bug
 * Updated Stripe SDK